 Using someone else’s credit as your own also has a low chance of long-term success.
 Even if you get approved for a loan or credit line, do you actually have the money and responsible spending habits to successfully hold those accounts?

 It’s important to be realistic about your credit score and habits.
-Buying credit can give false pretense that you can afford things you cannot, simply because you are able to obtain approval for the loan or credit line.
+Buying credit can give a false pretense that you can afford things you cannot, simply because you are able to obtain approval for the loan or credit line.

-It would be devastating to default and hurt a credit score you paid hundreds or thousands to increase.
+It would be devastating to default and hurt a credit score you paid hundreds or even thousands to increase.

 BoostMyScore will likely be the first, legitimate business that shows up in a Google search for companies that allow customers to buy authorized user tradelines.
 Launched in 2007, they were the first credit repair company to earn an A+ rating from the Better Business Bureau.